EnergySystemsModellingLab/MUSE_OS/docs/installation.rst

 .. note::

-    The next sections will explain in detail the appropriate steps as well as commenting on possible caveats, but in the end, what we are going to do to install MUSE is the following:
+    The next sections will explain in detail the appropriate steps as well as commenting on possible caveats. **We strongly encourage you to read through the sections below** to understand what these steps entitle, but in the end, what we are going to do to install MUSE is the following:

+    - Open a terminal
     - Install `pyenv <https://github.com/pyenv/pyenv>`_ (Linux and MacOS) or `pyenv-win <https://pyenv-win.github.io/pyenv-win/>`_ (Windows) and make sure it works.
     - Run the following commands in the terminal: